 I have made many, many, many crocodile cucumbers because they are MAD and GOOD.
 Guaranteed to raise a smile on any dinner table.
 Here’s my favourite one, made many moons ago for a Halloween party (hence the large spider on my head)

 and here’s a little video of three that Mr Rathbone made for a wonderful event at Bart’s Pathology Museum with Victoria and my Supper with the Stars co-writer Peter Fuller.
 Why is he doing a Scottish accent?
 I have no idea!

 First prize in my competition will be this Vincent Price finger puppet I commissioned from the lovely Ding Dong Designs – absolutely UNIQUE!

 The runner-up’s prize will be a Wailing Dip Finger Candle – perfect for your next spooky dinner party.

-Open to absolutely everyone, wherever you are in the world and however old you are (a responsible adult might need to be around if you aren’t old enough to play with matches though).
+Open to absolutely everyone, wherever you are in the world and however old you are.

 Don’t think you need to be having an Abigail’s Party style dinner party in order to make a cucumber crocodile by the way.